-Consolidating the Library
+Expanding the Library

-- The Town of Orangeville library requires expansion to meet current standards and to be able to achieve an evolving role for libraries. - The main Orangeville branch is a heritage Carnegie library, which is limited in the extent to which it can accommodate required improvements, even with significant capital investment. - Co-locating libraries with community recreation facilities create synergies in service use, with both 'sides' of the complex benefiting from the resulting increased traffic. - Co-located municipal recreation and library facilities can better facilitate program/service coordination and collective efforts in provision.
+- The Town of Orangeville library requires expansion to meet current standards and to be able to achieve an evolving role for libraries. - The main Orangeville branch is a heritage Carnegie library, which is limited in the extent to which it can accommodate improvements, to optimize the library's role in the community. - Co-locating libraries with community recreation facilities create synergies in service use, with both 'sides' of the complex benefiting from the resulting increased traffic. - Co-located municipal recreation and library facilities can better facilitate program/service coordination and collective efforts in provision.